|Fall Mini Term I||August 19 – October 12 2013|

 The University of the Incarnate Word School of Physical Therapy makes doctoral education readily available to licensed practitioners with a lifelong commitment to patients, society and the profession.
 The Post Professional Doctor of Physical Therapy (DPT) online program is built on the Institution’s foundational values of educational excellence, lifelong learning and the development of the whole person, and is offered to practitioners with either an entry-level bachelor or master’s degree in physical therapy.
 The post-professional DPT curriculum emphasizes integration of theory and practice from the foundational, clinical and behavioral sciences, and is designed to provide opportunity and challenge for physical therapists to enhance their professional practice to that reflected by a doctoring profession.
 To be eligible, applicants must hold a license to practice physical therapy in the United States and have at least one year of clinical experience.

-The mission of the University of the Incarnate Word School of Physical Therapy is to educate physical therapists as primary health care professionals who are prepared to function in diverse global environments as knowledgeable, competent, compassionate, caring, resourceful, confident, ethical, and legal practitioners.
+The mission of the University of the Incarnate Word School of Physical Therapy is to innovatively educate physical therapists who, through skilled, reflective, patient-centered practice, optimize movement and wellness for the common good of society.
 The Post Professional DPT program develops and extends the practice skills and expertise of practicing therapists with an emphasis on:

 - Integrating knowledge and theory from the foundational, clinical and professional sciences into practice